2020–21 Glasgow Warriors season: End-of-season awards

 In a year hit by the COVID-19 pandemic and no domestic rugby played in Scotland outwith the international teams and Glasgow Warriors and Edinburgh Rugby, the Community Club of the Season award was replaced by a Community Hero of the Year Award, which was sponsored by SP Energy Networks.
-Instead of an awards dinner, the awards were notified online throughhout the week on social media.
+Instead of an awards dinner, the awards were notified online throughout the week on social media.